Content Security Policy

 The disposition “enforce” applies the CSP, while the “report” one allows developers to experiment with the policy without actually enforcing it.

-You can do this by defining the Content-Security-Policy-Report-Only header instead of the Content-Security-Policy header, and adding the directive report-uri with a URL where you would like to see reports about CSP violations.
+You can enable reports for your content security policy by defining the Content-Security-Policy-Report-Only header (instead of the Content-Security-Policy header) and adding the directive report-to with a URL where you would like to see reports about CSP violations.

-The idea here is that you can fix any accidental violation to your policy before enforcing it.
+Once enabled, you’ll get JSON blob from your browser containing any detected violations for the CSP.
+The idea here is that you might fix any accidental violation to your policy before enforcing it.

 How do you fix mixed content warnings with a CSP?

-You can address the problem of Mixed Content Warnings with CSP by defining the upgrade-insecure-requests directive, that gets to do all the heavy work for you.
+Next, let’s take a look at the issue of mixed content warnings.
+You can address this with a CSP by defining the upgrade-insecure-requests directive which will do all the heavy work for you.

 When you use upgrade-insecure-requests in your CSP, all HTTP requests are upgraded to HTTPS by the browser before carrying out network requests.